Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/1-data-types/README.md

 | `/`    | **Division**: Calculates the quotient of two numbers                     | `1 / 2 //expected answer is 0.5` |
 | `%`    | **Remainder**: Calculates the remainder from the division of two numbers | `1 % 2 //expected answer is 1`   |

 ✅ Try it!
 Try an arithmetic operation in your browser's console.
-Do the results surprise you?
+Do the results surprise you? 🏆 Done

 ### Strings